-Although opinions vary on the equity of burden sharing in the Gulf War, the coalition for that conflict was the most broadly funded of the post-Cold War coalitions formed by the United States.
-In contrast, the United States has had to pay its coalition partners in the current war in Iraq for their continued participation.29
+While opinions vary on the equity of burden sharing in the Gulf War, that coalition was funded most broadly of the post-Cold War coalitions formed by the United States.
+In contrast, the United States has had to pay its coalition partners in the current war in Iraq for their continued participation.

 Studies of burden sharing in the Gulf War also universally acknowledge the importance of the US position in successfully constructing the coalition.
-Katsuaki Terasawa and William Gates, for example, argue that intense lobbying by the United States culminated in Germany's and Japan's contributing more to the coalition than their return would warrant.
-Others argue that alliance dependence makes states receptive to contributing to coalitions beyond the immediate gains they may reap.30 This suggests that a powerful state's influence and regard in the international system may be essential to success in forging such coalitions-threat alone is not enough.
+Katsuaki Terasawa and William Gates, for example, argue that intense lobbying by the United States culminated in Germany and Japan contributing more to the coalition than their return would warrant.
+Others argue that alliance dependence makes states receptive to contributing to coalitions beyond the immediate gains they may reap.
+What this suggests is that a powerful state's influence and regard in the international system may be essential to success in forging such coalitions-threat alone is not enough.

-The Gulf War coalition experienced challenges of interoperability, and the United States expended a great deal of effort to maintain that organization.
+The Gulf War coalition experienced challenges of interoperability and took a great deal of effort on the part of the United States to maintain.
 Careful thought went into crafting the decision-making structure-a system that could absorb differences of opinion, resolve them, and keep avenues of communication open.
 The Gulf War coalition was extremely effective-in large part because of the conscious efforts of the United States and its key partners.
-Certainly conflict occurred within the coalition, but in the end, clear political and military objectives and a resilient coalition structure-as well as a weak enemy-enabled the partners to prevail.
+Certainly conflict occurred within the coalition, but in the end clear political and military objectives and a resilient coalition structure-as well as a weak enemy-enabled the partners to prevail.